infernodragon456/Computer_Networks_Assignments/README.md

 ## Configuration

-You can modify the network by editing `topo.txt`:
+You can modify the network by editing `config.txt`:
 - Change the number of clients (NUM_CLIENTS)
 - Define custom connections between clients